stuartofmt/DuetLapse3/README.md

 **example**

 -instances single   #There can only be one instance of DuetLapse3.py running<br>
--instance oneip     #For each printer (set by -duet), there can only be one instance of DuetLapse3.py running<br>
+-instances oneip    #For each printer (set by -duet), there can only be one instance of DuetLapse3.py running<br>
 -instances many     #No restriction on the number of instances<br>
 </pre>